jgorman/rails_ubuntu/README.md

 include_recipe 'rails_ubuntu::server_rails'
 ```

-You can include the `rails_ubuntu::server_rails` master recipe or only
+You can include the `rails_ubuntu::server_rails` server recipe or only
-include the individual recipes that make sense for you.
+include the individual feature recipes that make sense for you.

 You can copy recipes from `rails_ubuntu` into your cookbook so that you
 can customize them to better meet your needs.